IOITI/WATA/docs/HOW-TO.md

 While WATA itself is free and open-source, running the system involves some recurring costs:

 * **VPS Hosting**: This is the primary cost.
-Depending on the provider and the server specifications (CPU, RAM, SSD), expect to pay anywhere from €5 to €20+ per month (approximately €60 - €240+ annually).
+Depending on the provider and the server specifications (CPU, RAM, SSD), expect to pay anywhere from €5 to €26+ per month (approximately €60 - €312+ annually).
 Costs vary significantly based on your chosen provider and plan.
-* **TradingView Subscription (Optional)**: If you use TradingView for generating signals via webhooks (recommended), you'll need a paid plan (Pro, Pro+, or Premium) to use webhooks effectively.
-Costs vary depending on the plan and billing cycle (check the TradingView website for current pricing).
+* **TradingView Subscription (Optional)**: If you use TradingView for generating signals via webhooks (recommended), you'll need a paid plan (Essentials, Plus, or Premium) to use webhooks effectively.
+Costs vary depending on the plan and billing cycle (check the TradingView website for current pricing), but expect to pay around €130-€260+ per year.
 Free plans do not support webhooks reliably for automation.
-    * Black Friday/Cyber Monday deals are available every year.
+    * Black Friday/Cyber Monday deals are available every year, likely -70% off.
 * **Saxo Bank Account**: There are typically no annual fees for holding a Saxo Bank account itself, but you will incur trading costs (commissions, spreads, financing costs for holding positions ...) when trades are executed.
 These depend heavily on your trading activity and the instruments traded.